What is OnLAW?

 OnLAW gives you online access to CEB's California practice guides.
 With OnLAW you can search CEB's publications to find the expert step-by-step guidance, legal analysis, and forms you will need to practice law in California.

 An OnLAW subscription gives unlimited access to a publication or topical library for a single annual fee—there's no time billing or hidden charges.
 All updates are included in the subscription price.

-Firms and agencies may purchase additional user access to an OnLAW publication or OnLAW Library for a small fee.
+Law firms, corporate legal departments, and public agencies may purchase additional user access to an OnLAW Library or title for a small fee.